 But PAS tests are notoriously unreliable.
 Unlike the breath test machines used in police precincts and crime labs, they have a wide margin of error from one sample to another.
 Similarly, they’re susceptible to being tricked by traces of alcohol still in the mouth.

-While other breath test machines have a “slope detector” which helps screen out this trace alcohol, most portable PAS systems do not.
+While other breath test machines have a “slope detector,” which helps screen this trace alcohol, most portable PAS systems don’t.
 It’s possible to challenge the breath test results no matter what device was used.
-But if you were tested on the side of the road before or during your initial arrest, the device was likely a PAS and is particularly open to challenge.
+But if you got tested on the side of the road before or during your initial arrest, the device was likely a PAS and is particularly open to challenge.

 This is why the test results matter so much.
 Whether or not the prosecutor has breath test evidence can be the difference between convicting you and letting you go.